Nordstrom/kafka-connect-sqs/README.md

 # kafka-connect-sqs

 The SQS connector plugin provides the ability to use AWS SQS queues as both a source (from an SQS queue into a Kafka topic) or sink (out of a Kafka topic into an SQS queue).

 ## Compatibility Matrix

 |Connector version|Kafka Connect API|AWS SDK|
 |:---|:---|:---|
 |1.4.0|3.1.1|1.12.241|
 |1.5.0|3.3.2|1.12.409|
 |1.6.0|3.4.1|1.12.669|

-We don't recommend running the connector on versions of Kafka Connect prior to 3.0.
+Running the connector on versions of Kafka Connect prior to 3.0 is not recommended.

 # Building

 You can build the connector with Maven using the standard lifecycle goals:
 ```
 mvn clean